SoniAnshika/SoniAnshika-Education-Website-AceUrSelf/README.md

 UI Tool: Figma

 Main-features of the website are:
-✅ Responsive Header with toggle menu effect using JavaScript.
+✅ Responsive Header with toggle menu effect using JavaScript. <br>
-✅ Responsive Home section using CSS flexbox.
+✅ Responsive Home section using CSS flexbox.<br>
-✅ Responsive About section using CSS flexbox.
+✅ Responsive About section using CSS flexbox. <br>
-✅ Responsive Courses section with touch slider.
+✅ Responsive Courses section with touch slider. <br>
-✅ Responsive Teachers section with touch slider.
+✅ Responsive Teachers section with touch slider. <br>
-✅ Responsive reviews section with touch slider.
+✅ Responsive reviews section with touch slider. <br>
-✅ Responsive contact section using flexbox.
+✅ Responsive contact section using flexbox. <br>

 STEP 1) Structuring and Styling the Website
 Front-End of the Website